zayedalbloushi/QR-Code-Check-In-System/README.md

 1. User submits a form with their name and email.
 2. They receive an email with a QR code.
 3. They scan the QR code at the event.
-4. The system checks if the user is authorized and logs their check-in.
+4. The system checks if the user checking-in is authorized and logs their check-in.

 ## Troubleshooting